JReFrameworker/JReFrameworker.github.io/_posts/2017-1-7-payload-deployment.md

   </center>
 </p>

-Finally inspect the behavior of the victim machine when the same Hello World program is exectuted again (now in the modified runtime).
+Finally inspect the behavior of the victim machine when the same Hello World program is executed again (now in the modified runtime).
 You should see that the message is printed backwards!

 <p>
   <center>